-Ottawa, ON, June 15, 2016 – The Canadian Real Estate Association (CREA) has updated its forecast for home sales activity via the Multiple Listing Service® (MLS®) Systems of Canadian real estate Boards and Associations in 2016 and 2017.
+Ottawa, ON, December 16, 2019 – The Canadian Real Estate Association (CREA) has updated its forecast for home sales activity via the Multiple Listing Service® (MLS®) Systems of Canadian real estate boards and associations this year and for 2020.

 – 30 –

 The Canadian Real Estate Association (CREA) is one of Canada’s largest single-industry associations.
 CREA works on behalf of more than 130,000 REALTORS® who contribute to the economic and social well-being of communities across Canada.
 Together they advocate for property owners, buyers and sellers.

 Pierre Leduc, Media Relations